codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

  * *Running* builds that are currently executing
  * *Pending* builds which are queued and waiting to start
+ * *Delayed* builds which cannot run yet, because there are not free pipeline builders
  * *All* builds regardless of running stage (this is the default)

-You can further filter the builds by choosing the various filter types that specify the build job
+You can further filter the builds by choosing the various filter types that specify the build job.

 {% include
 image.html